*Please take IMMEDIATE Action*

 It is the duty and mission of PCSD to provide students with the depth and breadth of educational programs and services so they have the skills and knowledge to be college and career-ready, whether their plans include higher education, the workplace, a trade or craft, family business or the military.

-Since the 2007-2008 school year, the Peekskill City School District has lost more than $46million in Foundation Aid.
+Since 2007, the Peekskill City School District has lost over $79.9 million in Foundation Aid.
+Owed aid for the 2020-2021 school year is $10.6 million.
 This aid needs to be fully restored so our district can fund staff and programs that continue to create educational opportunities for our children.

 PCSD is proud of its schools, students and community, and is committed to moving forward as a place where people want to live while raising and educating their children.
 The district encourages the community to be a part of that process and help prepare students for the future.
 It is our responsibility to provide educational opportunities that are equitable to our suburban counterparts so as our students are afforded parity as it relates to remaining competitive post high-school and within the global economy.